srl-labs/containerlab/docs/manual/kinds/srl.md

 ### File mounts

 When a user starts a lab, containerlab creates a lab directory for storing [configuration artifacts](../conf-artifacts.md).
-For `srl` kind, containerlab creates directories for each node of that kind.
+For `nokia_srlinux` kind, containerlab creates directories for each node of that kind.

 ```
 ~/clab/clab-srl02